Skip to main content Skip to search Skip to main navigation

 Product information "White Mulberries Organic"

-Only a handful of this natural sweetness provides you with a well-rounded bundle of various vitamins, minerals and protein.
-Mulberries are rich in resveratrol, a plant defense substance which acts as a powerful antioxidant in human bodies.
+Just a handful of the natural sweetness provides an amazing package of vitamins, minerals and proteins.
+Mulberries are rich in resveratrol, a plant defence substance that has strong antioxidant properties in humans.

-Mulberries are a rich source of Vitamin C, iron, calcium, protein and fibre.
-Along with goji berries and Incan berries, they are one of the few fruits in the world to be thought of as a good source of protein.
+White mulberries(Morus alba) are rich in vitamins B and C, iron, calcium, magnesium, protein and fibre.
+Together with goji berries and Inca berries, they are one of the few fruits in the world that are considered a good source of protein.

-The most important antioxidant in mulberries is resveratrol, which is a polyphenol that is also found in grapes.
+The most important antioxidant in mulberries is resveratrol, which is a polyphenol and is also found in grapes.

-Chewy and soft with a fig-like crunch, our white mulberries are nature’s version of candy.
+Soft in consistency with a fig-like crunchiness, white mulberries are an excellent natural sweet.
 An ideal and healthy snack for on the go.

-Our mulberries are 100% grown without use of pesticides and agrochemicals, raw, free of preservatives and sustainably harvested.
+Our mulberries are 100% pesticide- and agrochemical-free, raw food quality, preservative-free and sustainably harvested.

-For raw muesli, you can simply mix dried buckwheat sprouts with the dried mulberries, some fresh fruit, and serve it with raw nut milk.
+For a nutritious raw muesli, for example, you can mix dried buckwheat sprouts with the mulberries and some fresh fruit and serve with nut milk.

 protein 10.6g.

-All information is subject to the usual fluctuations in natural products.
+All information is subject to the usual fluctuations of natural products.

 0 of 0 reviews